-My residents often ask me, “what do I need to know about disability insurance?”
-Given that a large part of this website is preventing students and residents from making mistakes, I have an opinion on this.
-In fact, I have a very strong opinion after getting hosed by an agent from a very prominent insurance company.
+Given that a large part of this website is meant to help prevent students and residents from making mistakes, I have an opinion on this.
+In fact, I have a very strong opinion after experiencing a disability insurance disaster caused by a conflicted insurance agent from a very prominent insurance company.

 More on that below.

-The adjacent statue is a “thinking man” statue.
-I bought it on a medical missions trip to Ghana.
+In my office, I have a Ghanaian “thinking man” statue.
+I bought it on a medical missions trip to Accra.
 At many moments in life, I’ve found myself in this exact situation.
 Hand in my hair.
 Elbow at the knee.
 Thinking.
-(Cogito Ergo Sum, anyone?)

-One of my “Thinking Man” moments includes when I was a fourth year medical student with a newborn.
-This was the moment it dawned on me that it was not just my spouse and me.
+Such a moment occurred when I was a fourth year medical student with a newborn little girl.
+This was the moment it dawned on me that it was not just my wife and me.
 We were responsible for someone else physically, spiritually, emotionally, and even financially!

 I told him I needed life insurance.